Kingsley Association: Purpose

 The purpose for the creation of the Kingsley House was not much different from that of any other settlement house.
-Hodges had simply repeated what Jane Addams had done with Hull House in Chicago and what many other settlement houses across the nation had done to benefit the communities they were located in.
+Hodges repeated what Jane Addams had done with Hull House in Chicago and what many other settlement houses across the nation had done to benefit the communities they were located in.
 The real purpose of the Kingsley House and these other settlement houses was to provide social and educational opportunities for working class families that otherwise would not be able to afford it.
 Hodges himself described the Kingsley House as existing, "for the purpose of being a friend to everybody in the neighborhood who needs a friend."
 He was referring to the Kingsley House existing just as a friend does, as a source of enjoyment and support in times of need.
 One example was the kindergarten, where young children whose families could probably not afford formal schooling could find a good education for their children.
 The school also served as a place for children to meet and socialize with other children of the same age.